First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 where $ C(t',t'') $ represents the autocovariance function of $ h(t) $ and is given by

 In this equation, $ \delta h(t) $ is given by $ \delta h(t) = h(t) - 1 $.
 The autocovariance function depends only on the time difference, because $ h(t) $ is stationary.
 Thus, we have

-For an ergodic DC, when $ H(t) $ approaches the neighborhood of one in a finite time, we can estimate the limiting distance over which early arriving particles can be efficiently transported.
+For an ergodic DC, when $ H(t) $ approaches the neighborhood of one in a finite time, we can estimate the limiting distance over which early-arriving particles can be efficiently transported.
 Here, we denote the time at which $ H(t) $ reaches the neighborhood of one as $ t_{0} $.
-As we have already shown, when $ t_{0} \leq t_{s} $, the excess cumulative probability of early arriving particles is almost zero.
+As we have already shown, when $ t_{0} \leq t_{s} $, the excess cumulative probability of early-arriving particles is almost zero.
 Thus, the limiting distance is given by

 Here, note that $ t_{s} = \frac{x_{0}^{2}}{16D_{m}} $.
 From Eqs.~(\ref{eq:SvarDcorrep}) and (\ref{eq:cepp}), the limiting distance is determined only by the ensemble average and the autocovariance function of the DC, and does not depend on higher-order correlations of the DC.